 DENU 2811 Dental Anesthesiology (1 Credit)

 This course introduces students to the wide spectrum of pain and anxiety control in dentistry.
-During this course, students establish a basic understanding of additional techniques available to the dental practitioner to cope with the problems of anxiety and fear common in patients.
-The techniques learned are not only used for the purpose of aiding the fearful dental patient, but also for the prevention of medical emergencies in the dental office by attenuating the potentially harmful effects associated with stress response.
+Students establish a basic understanding of additional techniques available to the dental practitioner to cope with the problems of anxiety and fear common in patients.
 A large portion of this course concentrates on training of nitrous oxide inhalation sedation.
 0-100 (DENT) Begin 2001D

 DENU 3706 Differential Diagnosis-Soft Tissue (1 Credit)

 This course assists students in establishing a differential diagnosis for soft tissue pathoses occurring in the oral and paroral regions.
 This course is designed to present an orderly and sequential approach to the formulation of a working diagnosis.
-This involves learning the classification system of lesions, the characteristic features of these lesions, the relative incidence of these conditions, and the gender, age, anatomical site, and ethnic predilection of patients.
-Students learn to describe the characteristics of the more common oral and head and neck lesions.
-In addition, students provide at least three reasonable differential diagnoses for each lesion based on clinical description, symptomatology, and epidemiological data.
-Students also learn to formulate an appropriate treatment plan derived from the working diagnosis.
 0-100 (DENT) Begin 2001D

 DENU 3707 Differential Diagnosis-Hard Tissue (1 Credit)

 This course assists students in establishing a working diagnosis based on the radiographic findings of patients affected by lesions or conditions involving the teeth, jaws, and adjacent oral anatomy.
 This course is designed to present an orderly and sequential approach to the formulation of a radiographic differential diagnosis.
-A differential diagnosis is obtained by including or excluding certain lesions or conditions based on their radiographic manifestations and clinical presentation.
-When coordinated with a patient's history and other pertinent clinical and laboratory data, a working diagnosis usually can be established.
-In many instances a biopsy and/or surgical treatment may be indicated.
 0-100 (DENT) Begin 2001D